Mushroom recipes have come a long way from the simple garlic side we’re all used to seeing.

 This recipe combines a warm and filling mushroom stew with a soft and tasty batch of vegan cornbread for an unbelievable vegan meal.

-If cornbread isn’t your thing, you have to try these amazing vegan biscuits!
+If cornbread isn’t your thing, you have to try these amazing biscuits!
+Just swap the butter and milk for vegan products and you’re good to go.

 When it comes to the holidays, I try to find new and different sides to add to my table.
 I also like things that are easy and take up very little space in my mind.